Combat overhaul: attack algorithm

 • Spread hits between enemies as evenly as possible

-• If necessary, give more hits to enemies with light defenses and/or form inferiority, rather than enemies with strong defenses and/or form superiority
+• First target combatants with light defenses and/or form inferiority over combatants with strong armor and/or form superiority

-As in the previous procedure, with the following additions.
-Count up the number of hits on each side.
-The side dealing the most hits deals full damage as in the previous procedure.
+Count up the number of hits the other side made side.
+The side dealing the most hits deals full damage: usually 1d6 for the first hit on a combatant, +1 for every additional hit.
 The side dealing fewer hits only deals 1 damage per hit.

 Comments